riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 #### Array Formulas

-You can do it with the following array formula (use CTRL+SHIFT+ENTER).
+You can do it with the following array formula (use Ctrl+Shift+Enter).